 Policies and agreements specify that only base hospital physicians, who have been judged knowledgeable in prehospital policies and protocols by the Base Hospital Medical Director, shall provide medical direction to EMS personnel.

 NEED(S): Increase training and orientation for base hospital physicians.
+In 2023, TCEMSA developed draft system orientation for base hospital physicians.
+Plan to finalize in 2024.

 OBJECTIVE: Develop a training procedure for base hospital physicians orienting them to TCEMSA.